The Bullwhip Effect: How Small Forecast Errors Cause Big Stockouts

 This cascading effect means that what started as a modest 10% increase in consumer demand can result in a 40% spike in raw material orders at the manufacturing level.
 When that initial demand surge turns out to be temporary or smaller than anticipated, you're left with the opposite problem: massive excess inventory that ties up your capital and warehouse space.

 Several factors contribute to the amplification of forecasting errors throughout your supply chain.
-Understanding these drivers helps you pinpoint where interventions will have the greatest impact on your inventory forecasting accuracy.
+Understanding these causes helps you pinpoint where interventions will have the greatest impact on reducing demand distortion.

 Poor Communication and Limited Data Sharing